Bharath-shashi/sysVerilogTestbench/Readme.txt

-This is a system verilog testbench to verify Asynchronous RAM.
+This is a system verilog testbench to verify Synchronous RAM.
 Author: www.bharathshashidhar.com